 Billing and Collections

 Our Patient Account Representatives are here to help you and your family with your healthcare billing and financials.
 We participate in most insurance networks and will file your claim for services with your authorization to assign the benefits to the hospital.
-Co-Pays or deposits may be requested prior to rendering of elective services.
+Co-Pays or deposits may be requested prior to the rendering of elective services.
 The amount not covered by insurance is the responsibility of the patient, guarantor or designated responsible party.

 We maintain physician offices within the hospital; in addition to physician service charges, facility charges may be billed.

 The amount that each patient will be responsible for (such as co-pays) will depend on the medical services actually provided to you during an outpatient visit and the terms of your health insurance plan.
-Facility charges are intended to cover the hospital’s operational expenses (such as equipment, medical supplies and staff), and may be charged in addition to charges for your physician’s professional medical services.
+Facility charges are intended to cover the hospital’s operational expenses (such as equipment, medical supplies, and staff), and may be charged in addition to charges for your physician’s professional medical services.
 Depending on the services you received, the amount of your personal liability may have been lower if services were provided at a facility that is not owned or operated by a hospital.

 Please contact your health insurer with questions about these charges and the amount you may be expected to pay after your insurance benefits are applied, including any deductible.
 If you would like to receive an itemized bill or compare these charges with the rate that Medicare would typically pay for these services, please contact Patient Financial Services at 860-827-4900.
-This section does not apply to patients whose care is being paid for under Medicare, Medicaid or workers’ compensation benefits.
+This section does not apply to patients whose care is being paid for under Medicare, Medicaid, or workers’ compensation benefits.

 Please note: It is possible to have multiple accounts open at the same time if you receive services on multiple days or in different areas of the hospital.